sankalpswarup/LibraryManagementSystem/README.md

 2) python installed with pip configured, can be downloaded and installed from https://www.python.org/downloads/
 3) While installing python remember to tick the checkbox- ADD python {version} to PATH
 4) django module of python installed, to install type the following in terminal- pip install django
-5) dotenv module of python installed, to install type the following in terminal- pip install dotenv
+5) dotenv module of python installed, to install type the following in terminal- pip install python-dotenv

 # Running the Application
 1) First clone this repo on your computer